fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 the [storage access framework](https://developer.android.com/guide/topics/providers/document-provider), a standard Android component, is probably not present.
 This might be because your custom ROM does not include it or because it was actively removed (debloated).

-FairEmail does not request storage permissions, so this framework is required to select files and folders.
+FullEmail does not request storage permissions, so this framework is required to select files and folders.
 No app, except maybe file managers, targeting Android 4.4 KitKat or later should ask for storage permissions because it would allow access to *all* files.

 The storage access framework is provided by the package *com.android.documentsui*,